janeves/CloudProcessingEngine-SDK/README.md

 ## What for?

-Use this SDK if you want to develop custom Activities for the Cloud Processing Engine (CPE) project.
+Use this SDK if you want to develop custom Activities for the Cloud Transcode or your own project.

-**This SDK offers many classes for your custom activities:**
+**This SDK offers classes for your custom activities:**
-   - SQS Handler (send updates, progress, etc).
-   - SWF Handler
+   - Base Activity class to extend for your own activities
+   - Client Interface to extends to create your own interface between your Activity and client application
    - Logger
-   - Activity boilerplate that you can `extends` to build your own
    - Custom exception class

 ## Usage Example: Cloud Transcode